Skip To Main Content

 How It Happened

 • The Bobcats recorded all of their made 3s in the first half, shooting 5-of-13 from deep in the first 20 minutes.
-Hamilton jumped out to a 7-0 lead with a layup and a 3-pointer from Rideout sandwiched around a jumper in the paint from Jalen Reese '27.
+Hamilton jumped out to a 7-0 lead with a layup and a 3-pointer by Rideout sandwiched around a jumper in the paint by Jalen Reese '27.

-• Bates' Peter Psyhogeos knocked down his second 3-pointer of the first half with 14:15 remaining to tie the score at 12-12.
+• Bates' Peter Psyhogeos knocked down his second 3-pointer of the first half with 14:15 remaining and tied the score at 12-12.

-• Bates' Keenan Sparks drove to the basket in transition and scored a layup to give the Bobcats their first lead of the game at 16-15 with 11:40 left in the first half.
+• Bates' Keenan Sparks drove to the basket in transition and scored a layup that gave the Bobcats their first lead at 16-15 with 11:40 left.

-• Bates build a 22-17 lead with 9:03 left in the first following a 10-2 run that was capped by a fadeaway jumper in the paint from Babacar Pouye.
+• Bates built a 22-17 lead with 9:03 left following a 10-2 run that was capped by a fadeaway jumper in the paint by Babacar Pouye.

-• Bates scored the next four points, then Reese scored two consecutive baskets for the Continentals to tie the game at 31-31 with 20 seconds left in the first half.
+• Bates scored the next four points before Reese made two consecutive baskets for the Continentals and tied the score at 31-31 with 20 seconds left.

-• Babacar scored the final basket of the first half with three seconds on the clock to give the visitors a 33-31 advantage at the intermission.
+• Pouye scored the final basket of the half with three seconds to go and gave the visitors a 33-31 advantage at the intermission.

 • After shooting a combined six free throws in the first half, the two sides got to the line more often during the final 20 minutes.
-Hamilton shot 13-of-16 from the line in the second half, compared to 10-of-14 for Bates.
-Hamilton shot 13-of-26 (50%) from the field in the second half, and 4-of-8 (50%) from 3-point range.
+Hamilton shot 13-for-16 at the line in the second half, compared to 10-for-14 for Bates.
+Hamilton shot 13-of-26 (50%) from the field, including 4-of-8 from 3-point range, in the second half.

-• Keyhani and Nate Raub '27 knocked down 3-pointers on back-to-back possessions early in the second half to give Hamilton a 42-39 lead with 17:29 remaining.
+• Keyhani and Nate Raub '27 knocked down 3-pointers on back-to-back possessions early in the second half and gave Hamilton a 42-39 lead with 17:29 remaining.

 • The first 10 minutes of the second half featured three ties and five lead changes.
-The Continentals regained the lead at 48-47 following a jumper from Melson with 11:34 remaining, and stayed in front for the remainder of the contest.
+The Continentals regained the lead at 48-47 following a jumper by Melson with 11:34 to go and stayed in front for the remainder of the contest.

-• Babacar went on a personal 5-0 run with three free throws and a layup to cut Bates' deficit to 71-69 with 27 seconds remaining.
+• Pouye went on a personal 5-0 run on three free throws and a layup and cut Bates' deficit to 71-69 with 27 seconds remaining.

-• Melson was fouled and sank one free with 22 seconds on the clock.
-Hamilton got a stop at the other end, then Rideout drained two free throws with four seconds remaining to ice the game.
+• Melson was fouled and sank one free throw with 22 seconds left.
+Hamilton got a stop at the other end and Rideout iced the game by draining two free throws with four seconds to go.

 Notes